roger10cassares/rocketseat-ignite-reactjs-challenge-01-todo-list/README.md

-## Official response from this Challenge:
+## Official response from this Challenge

 The React Controled Component are that one that we handle its value saving the event of the component to the element value without using the <form/> element.